 - 1. A_detailed description of the budget as well as the budget justification that includes: - a.
 A project budget for anticipated funding up to \$25,000; and - b.
 A budget justification that is clearly tied to the scope and requirements of the project.

 D. Contact Information:

 1. Name, address, phone number, and e-mail information for Superintendent, Lead Grant Contact, and Business Manager.

 VII.
-Application Submission to the Grants Management System and Review
+Application Submission and Review